ManifoldFR/aligator-cmake-example-project/README.md

 # aligator + CMake example project

-This repo is an example on how to use the [aligator](https://github.com/Simple-Robotics/aligator/) numerical OCP framework.
+This repo is an example on how to use the [aligator](https://github.com/Simple-Robotics/aligator/) numerical OCP framework in C++ using the CMake build system.